DataShades/ckanext-files/README.md

 Incompleted files do not support streaming and downloading via public interface of the extension.
-But storage adapter can expose such features via custom methods if it technically possible.
+But storage adapter can expose such features via custom methods if it's technically possible.

 Example of basic multipart upload is shown above. `files:fs` adapter can be used for running this example, as it implements `MULTIPART`.